trendmicro/cloudone-community/Workload-Security/Deployment/python-agent-deploy-automation-using-lambda/README.md

-# DS Agents Deploy Automation using Lambda
+# Cloud One Workload Security Agents Deploy Automation using Lambda

-Automation process to deploy, activate, and check the Deep Security Agents using Lambda function and State Manger Association from AWS
+Automation process to deploy, activate, and check the Cloud One Workload Security Agents using Lambda function and State Manger Association from AWS

 ![](Architecture_version2.png)